Ladbroke Estate

 Architect Thomas Allason's 1823 plan for the development of the Ladbroke Estate, consisting of a large central circus with radiating streets and garden squares, or "paddocks".

-The Ladbroke Estate was a substantial estate of land owned by the Ladbroke family in Notting Hill, London, England, in the early 19th century that was gradually developed and turned into housing during the middle years of the century, as London expanded.
+The Ladbroke Estate was a substantial estate of land owned by the Ladbroke family in Notting Hill, London, England, and once known as Kensington Park.
+In the early 19th century it was gradually developed and turned into housing during the middle years of the century, as London expanded.
 Characterized by terraces of stuccoed brick houses backing onto large private garden squares, much of the original building remains intact today, and now forms the heart of one of London's most expensive and fashionable neighbourhoods.